fre5h/DoctrineEnumBundle/CONTRIBUTING.md

 Here are a few rules to follow in order to ease code reviews, and discussions before maintainers accept and merge your work.

-As Symfony follow the next standards:
+As Symfony follows the next standards:

 * [PSR-0](http://www.php-fig.org/psr/psr-0/)
 * [PSR-1](http://www.php-fig.org/psr/psr-1/)